Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Proposed Method

-Where $\oplus$ is the vector concatenation operation, this assumption can be satisfied when the Q-function is approximated by neural networks\cite{gouk2021regularisation}.
-Thus, we demonstrate that the hypercube policy regularization framework ensures that the algorithm's performance does not deteriorate under Assumption \ref{ass}.
+\end{assumption} Where $\oplus$ is the vector concatenation operation, this assumption can be satisfied when the Q-function is approximated by neural networks\cite{gouk2021regularisation}.
+Thus, it could be demonstrated that the hypercube policy regularization framework ensures the algorithm's performance does not deteriorate under Assumption \ref{ass}.

-\begin{assumption} Assuming that the Q-function approximator can accurately estimate the Q-value of state-actions within the static dataset. \end{assumption}

-Since the Q-function approximator estimates the Q-values of all state-actions through the data in the static dataset, It seems reasonable to posit that the Q-function approximation is capable of providing an accurate estimate of the Q-value of state-actions within the static dataset.

 \begin{theorem} When choosing an appropriate hypercube segment precision $\delta$ within the hypercube policy regularization framework, the performance of the algorithms is not diminished for any state $s$, that is: